-- 1. The degree programme Philosophy Now has established a premaster programme for graduates of related university and higher vocational school programmes, which consists of a curriculum to eliminate deficiencies before admission to the master programme. - 2.
-The pre-master programme Philosophy consists of 60 credits. - 3.
-On completion of a pre-master programme the student acquires a certificate of admission to the relevant master programme but not a bachelor's degree. - 4.
+- 1. The degree programme Philosophy Now has established a premaster programme for graduates of related university and higher vocational school programmes, which consists of a curriculum to eliminate potential deficiencies in philosophical skills and knowledge before admission to the master programme. - 2.
+The pre-master programme Philosophy consists of 60 credits (see appendix 3). - 3.
+On completion of a pre-master programme the student acquires a certificate of admission to the relevant master programme, but not a bachelor's degree. - 4.
 The pre-master certificate of admission to the relevant master programme is, upon obtaining the certificate, valid for the subsequent two academic years only. - 5.
-The Teaching and Examination Regulations of the Master programmes also apply to the premaster programmes, unless stated otherwise. - 6.
-The components of the programme are determined by the Dean of the Erasmus School of Philosophy. - 7.
+The Teaching and Examination Regulations of the Master programmes also apply to the premaster programme.
+Since the Pre-master's programme is composed primarily of bachelor courses, for course related regulations please refer to the TER of the Bachelor in Philosophy of a Specific Discipline. - 6.
+The components of the programme are determined by the Dean of the Erasmus School of Philosophy.
 The composition of the programme can be found in Appendix 3.